wriddhibagchi/jaboi-privacy/delete-data.md

-# Request Data Deletion — Chalo
+# Request Data Deletion — Jaboi

-**App:** Chalo — Your Travel Planner
+**App:** Jaboi — Your Travel Planner
 **Developer:** Wriddhi Bagchi
 **Contact:** wriddhi.bagchi@gmail.com

 ## How to delete your data

 **Option 1 — Delete directly in the app (instant)**
-Open Chalo → Profile tab → Delete Account.
+Open Jaboi → Profile tab → Delete Account.
 This permanently deletes your account and all associated data immediately.

 **Option 2 — Email request**
 Email wriddhi.bagchi@gmail.com with subject line "Data Deletion Request"
-and include the email address linked to your Chalo account.
+and include the email address linked to your Jaboi account.
 We will process your request within 30 days.

 ## What gets deleted